securityopsai/detectors/README.md

 - Process injection detection
 - Memory analysis capabilities
 - Additional ML features
-- Configuration file support
-- Advanced logging options
+- Testing and validation
+- Performance optimization

 ## Security Notes

+- This is a testing tool - use with caution
-- Requires administrative privileges to monitor system processes
+- Requires administrative privileges
-- Keep baseline data secure to prevent manipulation
+- Keep baseline data secure
-- Regularly update whitelist for your environment
-- Monitor the tool's resource usage on critical systems
+- Monitor resource usage
+- Verify results independently

 ## License

 MIT License - Feel free to use and modify for your needs

+## Disclaimer

+This software is provided for educational and research purposes only.
+The authors are not responsible for any damage or misuse of this tool.
+Always obtain proper authorization before monitoring systems and respect all applicable laws and regulations.